-- Tracking Offline Marketing with Google Analytics – PDF
+- PDF: Tracking Offline Marketing with Google Analytics (blog post)

 When it comes to tracking offline marketing campaigns, many marketers are unaware of the potential of using their existing web analytics tool to measure success.
 In this PDF whitepaper I describe how to use four techniques with Google Analytics – two technical (redirection) and two non-technical – for measuring your offline marketing campaigns.

-- Understanding Web Analytics Accuracy – PDF (view the blog post)
+- PDF: Understanding Web Analytics Accuracy (blog post)

 This vendor agnostic document details every possible accuracy consideration for on-site web analytics tools such as Google Analytics, and how to mitigate these to get comfortable with your data.
 It formed the basis of Chapter 2 for Advanced Web Metrics with Google Analytics.